Anthem, Arizona: Economy

-The Anthem Christmas tree, installed every year at the Outlets North Phoenix, is the tallest in the state, and is often listed as the tallest Christmas tree in the United States.
+The Anthem Christmas tree, installed every year at the Outlets North Phoenix, is the tallest in the state, and is often listed as the tallest Christmas tree in the Arizona.
+The tree, recognized as the tallest fresh-cut tree in the state, will be adorned with thousands of ornaments, 10,000 LED lights, and topped with a three-foot copper star.

+Preparing it is a weeks-long effort that takes hundreds of hours, using specially designed industrial wiring to keep it secure, fire retardant treatments, and other safety measures to ensure it can safely be enjoyed all season long.
 Major retailers like Walmart and Fry's operate in Anthem.

 Government

 Anthem is split into three main subdivisions.
 Parkside, Country Club and the Village.
 Each subdivision has its own homeowner's association and each of these elects a board of directors consisting of five members.
 From the five directors on each board, a president, vice-president, secretary and treasurer is elected.

 Both Parkside and Country Club homeowners' associations elect three representatives, while the village homeowner's association elects one representative, to the seven member Anthem Community Council Board of Directors.
 Those seven Anthem Community Council Directors elect one of those representatives who serves as president of that board and is considered the highest authority in Anthem.
 Other positions within the council's board consist of vice-president, secretary and treasurer.

 Parkside, one of the subdivisions of Anthem has homes west and east of Interstate 17.
 The east is served by Maricopa County, and the west is served by the City of Phoenix.
 The Anthem Community Council, a nonprofit community association, establishes plans and policies for the community and manages community assets.
 It also serves as the community's legislative body, but is mainly restricted to making laws that only apply to the three homeowner Associations of Anthem.

 There are more than 20 neighborhoods in Anthem including Jubilation, Inspiration and Arroyo Grande.

 The portions of Anthem that lie east of Interstate 17 receive police service from the Maricopa County Sheriff's Office and fire service from the Daisy Mountain Fire Department.
 Portions of Anthem west of Interstate 17 receive both police and fire service from the City of Phoenix Water and sewer utilities are provided by a private utility, EPCOR Water on the east side and City of Phoenix services on the west side of I-17.